LimeChain/gosemble/docs/docs/development/onboarding.md

 ## 1.3. **TinyGo fork 🧪**

 We have [forked TinyGo](https://github.com/LimeChain/tinygo/) as we need to add a new target for the Polkadot-specific wasm blob, targeting standalone **Wasm MVP**, similar to Rust's `wasm32-unknown-unknown`, **without bulk memory operations and other extensions,** also incorporating **custom GC** that utilizes an external allocator.
-In the [polkawasm-target-dev branch](https://github.com/LimeChain/tinygo/tree/polkawasm-target-dev), you can see the changes created by Rado for the specific TinyGo releases.
+In the [polkawasm-target-dev branch](https://github.com/LimeChain/tinygo/tree/polkawasm-target-dev), you can see the changes for the specific TinyGo releases.

-- Example: https://github.com/LimeChain/tinygo/pull/16 shows the changes added to TinyGo `v0.29`.
+- Example: [shows the changes](https://github.com/radkomih/tinygo/compare/dev...LimeChain:tinygo:polkawasm-target-dev) added to TinyGo `v0.30`.

 We use a local build of TinyGo and do not depend on the already-built brew dependency.